| | |

 exists primarily to protect Microsoft, and through them Big Media,

+from their users.
 No thanks.
 That's a war I won't take part in.
 I've become a little

 worried about what will be on my next laptopit certainly won't